traductor-lsch-uach/chilean_alphabet_sign_language_recognizer/README.md

 # Chilean Alphabet Sign Language Recognizer
-Chilean Alphabet Sign Language Recognizer for letters perform by static gestures using ConvNets on Pytorch.
+Chilean Alphabet Sign Language Recognizer for letters perform by static gestures using OpenCV and ConvNets (YoloV3 and Custom Lenet) on Pytorch.

 ![](src/system.gif)